richardjlyon/jekyll-kingswoodblog/_posts/2014-07-05-zero-energy-house-as-pension.markdown

 ---
-Title: The zero energy house as a pension
+title: The zero energy house as a pension
+layout: post
-Banner: pension.jpg
+banner: pension.jpg
 ---

 **How to add a guaranteed £100,000+ to your pension fund.**

 Your energy bill is not like your vacation bill.
 You can choose not to go on holiday.
 You can't choose not to heat your home.
 Reducing your energy bill by £1,000 is exactly like increasing your income by £1,000.
 Matters get interesting when you work out how much of a pension lump sum that is equivalent to.

 The average annual dual fuel energy bill in the UK is £1,420.
 It's currently rising at 10% a year as energy becomes scarcer [1].
 Assume that can be reduced to only 5% per year increase.
 At that rate of increase, the average energy bill will be £3,100 a year by the year I retire (2030).

 So I'd need £3,100 in the year I retire to fund my energy needs, and that amount would have to increase 5% a year so that I could keep funding them.

 Legal & General pension company will [let you estimate](http://www.legalandgeneral.com/annuities/pension-annuity/annuity-calculator/)  how much of a pension lump sum you'd need to generate an income of £3,100 a year that increased at 5% per year.

 It's £110,000.